csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/iteration-02-review.md

 #### Q1.
 Decisions that turned out well

-List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, turned out to be successful.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).
- ##### Answer
  1. Having separate chats for frontend and backend

 Our team had decided to use Messenger as our communication platform since all of us check it regularly.
 During the early stages of development, we only had one group chat “CSC301 4.0 Gang”.
 Discussing all the different features and details of the web application was getting too clustered between the six of us; we found often discussions only involved part of the overall team, and sometimes multiple issues were being discussed at the same time.
 Therefore, we decided to separate out the work between three different chats: